sto3014/LRPureRAW/README.md

 * New in 1.5: Processed photos can automatically be sent back into the original folder - see [Export Location](#export-location)
 * New in 1.5: Export filter - see [Filter for valid photos](#filter-for-valid-photos):
-    * for virtual copies
+    * Filter for virtual copies
-    * which forces a single source folder
+    * Filter which forces a single source folder
 * New in 1.5: Ability to execute custom scripts before/after export - see [Custom scripts](#custom-scripts)
 * Set metadata (color, rating, flags) after export to identify the processed photos
 * Predefined filters for PureRAW specific attributes